Skip to main content

 Standard · Apiaceae

-Tall Utah 52-70 is the standard home-garden celery, the most widely available open-pollinated variety and the one referenced in Midwest and Northeast extension guides.
+Tall Utah 52-70 is the standard home-garden celery, the most widely available open-pollinated variety and the one referenced in extension guides.
 It has long petioles and excellent flavor, maturing 100 to 130 days from transplant, and it is one of the most demanding crops to grow well: it needs consistent moisture, rich soil, and cool temperatures throughout.
-Start seed indoors 10 to 12 weeks ahead (the seed needs light and takes 2 to 3 weeks to germinate).
-Its temperature band is narrow, with 60 to 70°F optimal, struggling above 75°F and bolting below 50°F, and its shallow roots demand constant moisture and heavy feeding.
-Harden it off by reducing water rather than temperature.
-Self-blanching varieties such as Golden Self Blanching and Tango simplify management.
-Key facts: 100–130 days to maturity, 6+ hours of sun.
+Start seed indoors 10 to 12 weeks ahead, since it needs light to germinate.
+Its temperature band is narrow (60 to 70°F optimal), struggling above 75°F and bolting below 50°F. Key facts: 100–130 days to maturity, 6+ hours of sun.
 Not recommended for containers.

 Updated June 1, 2026 · Backed by 4 cited sources